Charlesloyy/Anime-recommendation-system/README.md

 # Anime-recommendation-system
-The process involves: Webscraping the data from IMDB website including all the various system, Converting and saving into a csv file,
+The process involves: Webscraping the data from GOGOanime website including all the various system, Converting and saving into a csv file,
 Using Sklearn liberies such as TfidfVectorizer,cosine_similarity for the data processing and difflib to find the best match using the movie title.